top of page

 Prerequisites: Department permission required

+Combined with THEA 25356.
 Telling stories through song!
 To obtain a sense of ease with the voice across a multitude of styles of music.
 An exemplary application of material across styles/genres.
-A training to be a professional artist.
+I am training you to be a professional artist.

 GRADUATE COURSES